yael333/yael333.github.io/data/rustpatterns.md

 My journey with Rust has been rocky to say the least, from fandom to hating back to loving it, I never stopped learning about how I program and engineer.
-I'm a huge nerd of Functional Programming and the thing that absolutely sold me about rust is it's algebric type system, it is my biggest joy to bring type proofness and complexity to low level programs.
+I'm a huge nerd of Functional Programming and the thing that absolutely sold me about rust is it's algebraic type system, it is my biggest joy to bring type proofness and complexity to low level programs.
 The pattern matching in it makes for expressive, readable and type-safe code.
 In this blog article we will take a look at this topic, and I hope you can learn something from it :3

 ## Patterns